madhank93/learn-k8s-ckad/README.md

 <details>

   <summary> 83.
-What is ingress controller ?
+What is Ingress controller ?
 What is the use of it ? </summary>

   <p>